How to Make Beef Stock

 Nutritional information for Beef Stock:

-This is a master recipe for beef stock without specific amounts, so I can’t calculate the nutritional exactly but this homemade beef stock is Keto, low-carb, dairy-free, and it will be gluten-free as long as you don’t add a beef flavor base that contains gluten.
+This is a recipe where many of the ingredients you start out with won’t be eaten, so it’s hard to calculate the nutritional exactly.
+But definitely this homemade beef stock is Keto, low-carb, dairy-free, and it will be gluten-free as long as you don’t add a beef flavor base that contains gluten.

 Want more Cooking Tips?